nati1515/Final-project4/README.md

 # Instructions for generating the report

-You will need RStudio, bash, and GNU Make to render this report as intended.
+You will need RStudio, bash, GNU MAKE and running docker descktop to render this report as intended.

-A. Clone the Final_projct4 repository from GtiHub to a local directory.
+A. Clone the Final_projct4 repository from GtiHub to a local directory.\
 B. Navigate to the cloned repository.
-Set this as your working directory.
+Set this as your working directory.\
 C. Synchronize your local project directroy with the renv.lock file to make sure that your have the correct R packages and versions of this analysis.
-You can do this by running the command `make install` in the bash shell of Rstudion terminal.
+You can do this by running the command `make install` in the bash shell of Rstudio terminal.\
 D. Type the command `make` in the RStudio terminal with a bash shell to create the components of the report and compile Final_project_config\_\$WHICH_CONFIG.html in your local final_project directory under report folder.
-Alternatively, open the Makefile to see what make commands are available generating individual components of the report.
+Alternatively, open the Makefile to see what make commands are available generating individual components of the report.\

 P.S: You can remove the rendered .html report and all files in the output folder with the command make clean.